 Step 2.
 Add your personal clouds, even different accounts.
 Click the Storage tab, select “OneDrive” and click “Authorize Now”.
 Then sign in to your account, authorize CBackup and allow it to see, edit, create, and delete all of your OneDrive files.

 Step 3.
-In the next window, modify the display name and storage for file backup.
-Then, click the checkbox before “Note: Please do not change the path directly in the third-party cloud, nor modify or delete the CBackup path or backup files in your OneDrive account.” and click “OK”.
+In the next window, modify the cloud name and storage for file backup.
+Then, click the checkbox before “Note: Please don't modify or delete the CBackup path or backup files in your OneDrive account.” and click “OK”.

 Now, you complete the entire process of adding cloud drives.
 To add different OneDrive accounts or clouds, you just need to repeat the above steps.
 And you’d better change the default name to a unique one to distinguish.

 Step 4.
-If you want to combine cloud storage of all your added cloud drives, you should go to My Storage > + > New Combined Cloud.
+If you want to combine cloud storage of all your added cloud drives, you should go to Storage > + Add Combined Cloud.
 Then follow the on-screen guide to combine multiple cloud storage space.

 ✎Note: If you want to transfer files between cloud storage, you can go to the Task tab and follow the steps in the given link.
 The steps are suitable for all cloud drives regardless of different clouds and different accounts of the same cloud.

 That’s all for Microsoft cloud storage, including its overview, benefits, options and pricing, comparison, and common used features.
 If you are interested in OneDrive or Microsoft cloud storage for business, download the corresponding version and backup your files to OneDrive now.

 Also, if you have multiple Microsoft cloud storage free accounts, you can use CBackup to combine cloud storage into one for more space.